NotTooScareyShellScripts/revfat-4rpi.sh/README.md

      The actual rpi install image you created with livemedia-creator already!

      * Script Currently setup to expect a 3 partition layer as follows:
-            1:/boot 2:swap 3:/rootfs .
+            1:/boot 2:/rootfs
-               If  dont use 3 parts as stated in your lmc project, eg. if you want to use this on raspbian, then change the NR== line in script for 'rootfs' to match your layout.
+               If  dont use 2 parts as stated above, in your lmc project, change as you need. eg.  change the NR== line in script for 'rootfs' to match actual rootfs part #, in your layout.

-     Also,
+     Also needed,
       # basic linux tools
       # bash,blkid,fdisk,kpartx,sed